mui/material-ui/docs/src/pages/demos/cards/cards.md

 {{"demo": "pages/demos/cards/ImgMediaCard.js"}}

-> ⚠️ In the previous demo, CardMedia relies on `object-fit` for centering the image.
+> ⚠️ When `component="img"`, CardMedia relies on `object-fit` for centering the image.
 It's not supported by IE 11.

 ## UI Controls